truderung/argparse/README.md

 # argparse

-A submodule to realize parsing of arguments in batches.
+A submodule to realize parsing of mandatory and optional arguments in batches.

-Let argparse be in same directory as your script.
-Insert the call in following line to the top of your batch file, e.g.
+Let's assume that argparse is in same directory as your script.
+Insert the call in following line to the top (or close to the top, of course) of your batch file and argparse will do the job:

 ```batch
 call argparse <options> %*
 ```

+But first things first ...
-argparse expects at least the argument <options>, as a string of mandatory and possibly optional arguments, separated by ; (semicolon).
+argparse expects at least the argument <options>, as a string of mandatory and/or optional arguments, separated by ; (semicolon).
 Arguments given left of ; are mandatory and right of ; are optional.
 If no ; is given all arguments are interpreted as mandatory.
-The order of defined arguments on the left and and on the right is irrelevant.
+The order of defined arguments on the left of ; and on the right is irrelevant.

 To come back to the example from above, set your options as 1st argument of argparse.
 ```batch
 call argparse "-a: -b:;-c:5 -d: -e:point" %*
 ```

-The arguments need to be defined as follows:
+The arguments need to be defined in `options` as follows:
 - put option string into quotation marks
 - all arguments start with -
 - all arguments end with :